 Online Emergency Medical Technician (EMT) training programs are designed to prepare graduates to provide life-saving procedures to victims of accidents, injuries and illnesses that take place outside of a hospital setting.
+EMT-Basic (EMT-B), EMT-Intermediate (EMT-I), and EMT-Paramedic (EMT-P) training programs are all available.
 An online EMT program provides only the classroom portion of EMT training.
 Students must complete the clinical practice portion of their training at a local medical facility or community college in order to receive EMT licensure.
-The hands-on portions of the program include actual time spent within emergency departments, as well as ride-alongs in ambulances in order to gain real world experience.
+The intensive hands-on portions of the program include actual time spent within emergency departments, as well as ride-alongs in ambulances in order to gain real world experience.
+Students looking for a fully online program can consider an Emergency Medicine Certificate Program (EMCP), which provides emergency training for healthcare professionals.

 Types of Programs